algosup/2023-2024-project-5-flutter-team-3/Documents/TestPlan/TestPlan.md

 ### A - Assumptions

 - Consistent and reliable internet connection
-- All documentation provided (functional and technical specifications) is complete and has been reviewed and approved
 - All testing tools and environments are available and configured for use throughout the testing phase
 - There will be no major changes to the application’s requirements during the testing phase